Infinitode/.github/profile/README.md

 > Upcoming changes are planned changes.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Fixed ugly buttons on the website, updated the hero sections, and added 3 new `Bolt Templates` to the website.
 - Updated `Kode Magazine` with new articles and news.
 View the magazine at: https://kode-magazine.netlify.app.
 - Updated and improved `OPEN-ARC's` website with a completely new UI and even more project detail views.
 - Updated `OPEN-ARC` with a new project.